sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-daily-plan.md

 ## Filters

-The drop-down button in the right upper corner of the panel offers selecting Orders from a date range:
+The drop-down button in the upper-right corner of the panel offers selecting Orders from a date range:

 - **Today** Orders are related to the current day which is calculated from the time zone in the user's profile.
 - **Next Day** Orders are targeted for execution on the next day.
 This excludes *Today's* Orders.